meetulr/Recurrence-Plan/README.md

 2. #### *Deleting all instances / this and future instances:*
     - For deleting all instances:
-        - Delete all the recurring instances with the current `baseRecurringEventId`.
-(So you see, `BaseRecurringEvent`, aside from being used as the base event to create new instances, also connects all the instances, even if their `rrule` are different.
-Which means we could also use it to track the historical record of a recurring event, accross all the instances, no matter what recurrence pattern it followed at any point).
+        - Delete all the recurring instances with the current `recurrenceRuleId` (like google calendar).

     - For this and future instances:
         - Find the document that was created previously to the current document with the current `RecurrenceRule`, set the `latestInstanceDate` and the `endDate` of the `RecurrenceRule` to that instance's `startDate`.
 Update the `BaseRecurringEvent` accordingly (modifying the `endDate`).